SimRey/Chatbot-RAG/README.md

-# README: Chat with Websites Application
+# Chat with Websites Application

 ## Overview